Rule 901-2-05 | Application ranking system.

 (e) Application property with local match higher than the required twenty-five per cent minimum, through cash or donation.

-(D) For each funding round, the director may adopt some or all of the following guidelines:
+(D) For each funding round, the director may adopt guidelines, including but not limited to, the following:

 (1) A limit on the number of application properties, acres, or dollar amount funded per county;